Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Worst-Case-H2-Optimal Control

-A degree-$2d$ Alternatives problem may be posed for worst-case $H_2$ synthesis by restricting the top \ac{LMI} in \eqref{eq:h2_single} (holding over $\forall (A,B) \in \pc$) to the cone $\Sigma^{2n,\alt}[\Pi]_{\leq 2d}$.
 All \ac{SOS} problems will be presented for the Alternatives case due to the Gram large matrix sizes involved in the Full algorithms.
 The Full problem would restrict the same matrix to the cone $\Sigma^{2n}[\bpc]_{\leq 2d}$.